NHPELE/Zenkoro/README.md

 Open `index.html` in your browser to see the page.
 Styling is provided in `style.css`.
 The page includes a login modal handled by `login.js`.

+The landing page now supports connecting an Ethereum wallet via MetaMask.
+Click the **Connect Wallet** button to trigger MetaMask and grant access to your address on the Ethereum mainnet.

 ## Backend Server

 A basic Express server (`server.js`) manages logins securely using hashed passwords and JSON Web Tokens.